Choosing a carrier

 What should I do if there is a problem?

 If you are reasonably certain there is a real problem with the order, simply sign into your account, find the order, and click Report a Problem on the order summary page.
 From there you can instantly submit an insurance claim for loss or damage, or get an erroneous shipment resolved without lifting a finger.

 Do all shipments come with insurance?

 No, not all shipments come with insurance.
 All FedEx, UPS and DHL shipments come with $100 insurance included, as do US Postal Service Express shipments.

 To add the first $100 insurance to US Postal Service, simply sign into your account, click Account Settings, and adjust your shipping preferences.

 If you want more than $100 insurance, you can add this in the same manner.
 We will automatically calculate the appropriate insurance for each order.

 We recommend you only offer 1 Day, 2 Day and Ground options to your customers.
 This keeps things plain and simple for the customer.
 Your store then only sends 1D, 2D or GD to Shipwire.
 Then in the shipping preferences of your account, you can select how you want Shipwire to handle the multitude of complex corner cases, such as different countries, PO Boxes, military bases, box sizes, backorders, etc. Your customers never see the complexity, you spend less than 5 minutes setting it up, and Shipwire takes care of all the hassles for you.

 How do I ship with my own carrier?
-(My Carrier Feature)
+(3rd party carrier)